 Tariff, Attachment DD

-Each DER Capacity Aggregation Resource committed in a Delivery Year shall be obligated to simultaneously test all Component DERs within the aggregation, on an annual basis, as described in the PJM Manuals.
+Each DER Capacity Aggregation Resource committed in a Delivery Year shall be obligated to simultaneously test all Component DER within the aggregation, on an annual basis, as described in the PJM Manuals.
 The DER Aggregator may perform an unlimited number of tests during each such period.
 The Office of Interconnection may, at its discretion, cancel a test and allow a retest, to ensure system reliability.
+The DER Aggregator shall notify the applicable electric distribution company at least seven business days prior to each such test, and the electric distribution company may cancel the test consistent with Section 1.C(f).
 If none of the tests during a testing period certify full delivery of the megawatt amount of nominated capacity the DER Aggregator committed, for such Delivery Year, the DER Aggregation shall be assessed a DER Aggregation Test Failure Charge equal to the net capability testing shortfall.

 The DER Aggregation Test Failure Charge rate shall equal such Seller’s Weighted Daily Revenue Rate in such Zone for the DER Capacity Aggregation Resource that tested plus the greater of (0.20 times the Weighted Daily Revenue Rate in such Zone for the product(s) tested or $20/MW-day).
 Such charge shall be assessed daily and charged monthly (or otherwise in accordance with customary PJM billing practices in effect at the time); provided, however, that a lump sum payment may be required to reflect amounts due, as a result of a test failure, from the start of the Delivery Year to the day that charges are reflected in regular billing.